 Get the Current Sheet Name in a Cell

-To get the current Sheet name, we first need to create a custom app script that will create a formula that will allow us to do this.
+To get the current Sheet name, we first need to create a custom Apps Script that will create a formula.
+Once we have that, we can use it anywhere in the spreadsheet to get the name of the currently active sheet.

 return SpreadsheetApp.getActiveSpreadsheet().getActiveSheet().getName();